Hackathon reporting surface

 How to read it

-Use it to confirm import success and compare against issue-heavy attempts.
+Use it to confirm import success and compare clean uploads with messy ones.

-How many votes are represented by the event or snapshot.
+How many votes were represented by the event or snapshot row.

 Typical values or units